 The Temporary Release Programs' policies and procedures are contained in Title 7, NYS Official Compilation of Codes, Rules and Regulations, Chapter XII, subchapter A, Parts 1900 - 1952.
-New York State Department of Corrections and Community Supervision (DOCCS) Directive 7001, Temporary Release Programs, outlines the purpose, authorization and policy to DOCCS correctional facilities through the establishment and maintenance of the Temporary Release Programs Rules and Regulations.
+New York State Department of Corrections and Community Supervision (DOCCS) Directive 7001, Temporary Release programs, outlines the purpose, authorization and policy to DOCCS correctional facilities through the establishment and maintenance of the Temporary Release Programs Rules and Regulations.

-Temporary Release Programs continue to provide a viable and effective transition for inmates returning to their families and communities, while preserving public safety.
+Temporary Release programs continue to provide a viable and effective transition for inmates returning to their families and communities, while preserving public safety.

-Executive Order 9, which was signed by Governor Spitzer in March 2007, and subsequently continued by Governor Cuomo, precludes inmates with instant offenses of certain violent felony acts from participating in Temporary Release Programs.
+Executive Order 9, which was signed by Governor Spitzer in March 2007, and subsequently continued by Governor Cuomo, precludes inmates with present instant offenses of certain violent felony acts from participating in Temporary Release programs and warrants the review of the elements involved in the act for other specific violent felony convictions.

-2014 OVERVIEW
+2015 OVERVIEW

-Participants 778
+Participants 796

-Absconders 13
+Absconders 9

-Arrests (Absconders & TR ARR) 13
+Arrests (Absconders & TR ARR) 9

-Unemployment Percent 17.5%
+Unemployment Percent 15%